Thermodynamics

 Second Law

 Heat naturally flows from hot to cold.
-Entropy of an isolated system always increases.
+The entropy of an isolated system always increases.

 Implications:

-Entropy (S): Measure of disorder or energy unavailability
+Entropy (S): a measure of disorder or energy unavailability.

 ΔS ≥ Q/T (equality for reversible processes)